-- (i) students who, having elected to pay fees term by term, fail to pay either Trinity or Michaelmas term fees by the third Friday of Trinity or Michaelmas term, as the case may be; - (ii) students who, having been granted any extension of time in which (a) to pay their fees in full or in part and/or (b) to produce appropriate documentary evidence that they hold a scholarship or award which covers the payment of their fees in full or in part, fail to pay the fees and/or to produce such documentary evidence by the date on which extension of their time expires: - (iii) students who, having been granted permission to pay their fees by instalments, fail to make any instalment payment by the agreed date.
+- (i) students who, having elected to pay fees term by term, fail to pay either Trinity or Michaelmas term fees by the third Friday of those terms. - (ii) students who, having been granted an extension of time in which (a) to pay their fees in full or in part and/or (b) to produce appropriate documentary evidence that they hold a scholarship or award which covers the payment of their fees in full or in part, fail to pay the fees and/or to produce such documentary evidence by the date on which their extension of time expires. - (iii) students who, having been granted permission to pay their fees by instalments, fail to make any instalment payment by the agreed date.

-Late fees are levied as follows:
+Late fees are levied as follows-